jawj/zapatos-docs/src/index.md

       INSERT INTO ${"authors"} (${db.cols(author)})
       VALUES(${db.vals(author)}) RETURNING *`
     .run(pool);

-console.log(insertedAuthor.id);
 ```

 We've applied the appropriate type to the object we're trying to insert (`s.authors.Insertable`), giving us type-checking and autocompletion on that object.
 And we've specified both which types are allowed as interpolated values in the template string (`s.authors.SQL`) and what type is going to be returned (`s.authors.Selectable[]`) when the query runs.

-_The above code snippet is an embedded Monaco (VS Code) editor, so you can check those typings for yourself._
+_You can click 'Explore types' above to open the code in an embedded Monaco (VS Code) editor, so you can check those typings for yourself._

 [Tell me more about writing arbitrary SQL »](#detail2)

 #### Everyday CRUD

-**Shortcut functions produce your everyday [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) queries with no fuss and no surprises, fully and automatically typed.**
+**Shortcut functions produce everyday [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) queries with no fuss and no surprises, fully and automatically typed.**

 So — writing SQL with Zapatos is nicer than constructing a query and all its input and output types from scratch.
 But for a totally bog-standard CRUD query like the `INSERT` above, it still involves quite a lot of boilerplate.